 #1 What is the UK government’s grant for buying an electric car in 2019?

 Bad luck.
-It’s helpful but many think it should be more generous.
+The answer is 2.
+The current grant is helpful but many think it should be more generous.

 #2 What is energy recovery?

 Bad luck.
+The answer is 1.
 This is a feature of all electric cars so it’s helpful to know what it is.

 #3 Can you plug an electric car into a normal three-pin plug socket?